 Eating, drinking and exercise stimulates the passage of waste matter through the large intestine, so a poor diet and/or a lack of exercise is often the main cause of constipation.
-However, constipation may also be caused by hormonal or anatomical factors, such as impairment of muscle relaxation, or could be an unfortunate side effect of a patient’s medication.
+However, constipation may also be caused by hormonal or anatomical factors, such as impaired muscle relaxation, or it may be a side effect of medication.

 How might Parkinson's affect the bowels?

-Bowel problems can occur in anyone.
-But some problems, especially reduced bowel movement or constipation, are particularly common in people with Parkinson’s.
-This tends to be as a result of bradykinesia.
-This slowness, limited movement and muscle rigidity, which are visible symptoms of the disease, also affects the muscles we can’t see – including the bowel muscles - which in turn causes a reduction or slowness of bowel movements.
+Bowel problems can occur in anyone, but some problems, especially reduced bowel movement or constipation, are particularly common in Parkinson’s.
+This tends to be as a result of slowness of movement (bradykinesia) and muscle rigidity, both of which are visible symptoms of the condition.
+But Parkinson's also muscles we cannot see – including the bowel muscles - which in turn causes a reduction or slowness of bowel movements.

-Poor bowel function may be exacerbated if a person finds it difficult to chew and swallow food, which is quite common with Parkinson’s.
-This may make it harder to eat a diet that is rich in fibre - for example fruit, vegetables and whole grains – which help form soft, bulky stools and aid bowel function.
+Poor bowel function may be exacerbated if chewing and swallowing food is difficult, which is quite common in Parkinson’s.
+This may make it harder to eat a diet that is rich in fibre - for example fruit, vegetables and whole grains – which helps form soft, bulky stools and aids bowel function.

-Constipation is particularly common with this condition, possibly affecting up to 65% of those with it.
-Tremors and the subsequent fear of spillages can mean some people unintentionally reduce their fluid intake.
-But this can make stools hard and more difficult to pass.
+Constipation is thought to affect up to 65% of people with Parkinson's.
+Tremor and a fear of spilling drinks can mean some people unintentionally reduce their fluid intake which can make stools hard and more difficult to pass.
 When stools remain unpassed for a long time, they become harder as the body absorbs more water from them.
 If stools build up in the rectum they can become impacted and block the rectum.
 They may also overflow as lumps of stool or watery mucus.

-Delayed gastric emptying, or gastroparesis, is also common in Parkinson's, leading to a variety of symptoms such as feeling full quickly when eating, abnormal discomfort from bloating, nausea, vomiting, weight loss and malnutrition.
+Delayed gastric emptying (gastroparesis) is also common in Parkinson's, leading to a variety of symptoms such as feeling full quickly when eating, abnormal discomfort from bloating, nausea, vomiting, weight loss and malnutrition.
 It can also interfere with how effectively medications work.

-Also, if a person is anxious about their bowel movements, possibly because of the effect of certain medications, such as levodopa and anticholinergics, they might find it difficult to relax their bodies and muscles effectively to allow a stool to be passed, and constipation ensues.
-Such anxiety can also reduce the effectiveness of Parkinson’s medications.
+Anxiety about bowel movements, possibly because of the effect of certain medications such as levodopa and anticholinergics, may also make it difficult to relax the body and muscles effectively to allow a stool to be passed, resulting in constipation.
 Parkinson’s itself can impair automatic relaxation of the pelvic floor which is necessary to straighten the last part of the intestine and allow the faeces to pass.
 This happens particularly during ‘off’ periods when medication is not working well.

-The first step in dealing with bowel disorders is to identify the problem and seek advice.
-Your doctor will probably review your medication to see if this is a contributory factor.
-Whilst it is usually possible to control any difficulties with diet, fluid intake and exercise, your doctor or Parkinson’s Disease Nurse Specialist will be able to advise further, and may, for example, prescribe laxatives in severe cases of constipation.
+The first step in dealing with bowel disorders is to talk to your doctor.
+He or she will probably review your medication to see if this is a contributory factor.
+Whilst it is usually possible to control any difficulties with diet, fluid intake and exercise, your doctor, or Parkinson’s nurse specialist if you have one, will be able to advise further, and may, for example, prescribe laxatives in severe cases of constipation.

 The following healthcare professionals can also advise on aspects of bowel care:

-Very often constipation can be controlled through diet, fluid intake and exercise but if this does not work, then laxatives may be helpful in managing the problem.
-But they should be used with caution and only under the direction of a doctor, because some may cause permanent damage to the bowel.
+If diet, fluid intake and exercise do not control constipation, then laxatives may be helpful but they should be used with caution and only under the direction of a doctor as some may cause permanent damage to the bowel.

-There are several types available including fibre-based laxatives and ‘osmotic’ laxatives which draw water into the bowel and retain it there to soften and bulk up stools, so making them easier to pass.
-One such example is Movicol®, a solution which delivers water to the large intestine, increasing the bulk of the stool.
+There are several types available, including fibre-based laxatives and ‘osmotic’ laxatives which draw water into the bowel and retain it there to soften and bulk up stools to make them easier to pass.
+One such example is Movicol®, a solution which delivers water to the large intestine to increase the bulk of the stool.
 This triggers the muscles of the bowel to contract and produce a bowel movement.
 The water in Movicol solution is not absorbed into the body so it can also soften and lubricate the stools to promote comfortable bowel movements.